 AWS Identity and Access Management (IAM) enables you to securely control access to AWS services and resources for your users.
-Using IAM you can create and manage AWS users and groups and use permissions to allow and deny their permissions to AWS resources.
+Using IAM, you can create and manage AWS users and groups and use permissions to allow and deny their access to AWS resources.

 Manage IAM roles and their permissions - You can create roles in IAM, and manage permissions to control which operations can be performed by the entity, or AWS service, that assumes the role.
 You can also define which entity is allowed to assume the role.

 Manage federated users and their permissions - You can enable identity federation to allow existing identities (e.g. users) in your enterprise to access the AWS Management Console, to call AWS APIs, and to access resources, without the need to create an IAM user for each identity.

 IAM enables your users to control access to AWS service APIs and to specific resources.
 IAM also enables you to add specific conditions to control how a user can use AWS, such as time of day, their originating IP address, whether they are using SSL, or whether they have authenticated with a multi-factor authentication device.

 IAM can be used to grant your employees, and applications federated access to AWS Management Console and AWS service APIs, using your existing identity systems like Microsoft Active Directory.
 You can use any identity management solution that supports SAML 2.0 or feel free to use one of our federation samples (AWS Console SSO or API federation).

 You can enable your mobile and browser-based applications to securely access AWS resources by requesting temporary security credentials that grant access only to specific AWS resources for a configurable period of time.